nguyen-vh/CPPChecker/README.md

 <!-- USAGE -->
 ## Usage
-Here will be a explanation on how to use the header.
-For information on the old header look for the [Legacy](#legacy) section.
+Here you will find instructions on how to use the header.
+For information on the old header, see the [Legacy](#legacy) section.

+![List of Content][cxxchecker_reflections_list_of_content]

+These are all the templates that have been implemented so far.
+Using them is as intuitive as you would expect, given their naming conventions.

+> [!CAUTION]
+> Names used inside the templates should be literal string with suffix _ls, for example ` "foo"_ls `.